-It's increasingly common these days for attitude to risk (ATR) profiles to include a visual representation of the client's risk profile in the form of a picture or table.
-This is easily achieved with Genovo by adding an image to the description of each profile.
+It's not uncommon for ATR profiles to include a visual representation of the client's risk profile e.g. an ATR bell curve.
+This is easily achieved within Genovo by adding an image to an ATR profile description.

-5. Click ok and your image will be inserted in Profile Description.
+6 .
+Click ok and your resized image will be inserted in Profile Description.